turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 # Create a Calculated Exception to a Guardrails AWS Policy

+In this guide you'll learn how to make dynamic policy exceptions based on resource tags.
+These [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy) enable you to implement business logic when designing your governance controls.
+This guide will walk you through a typical calculated policy based on resource tags.

 In this guide you’ll learn how to make dynamic policy exceptions based on resource tags.
-These types of policy exceptions in Guardrails are called Calculated Policies.
-Calculated polices allow you to implement business logic to create policy exceptions when designing your governance controls.
-Some typical examples of how to use calculated polices are for dynamic tagging of resources based on resource metadata or to create policy exceptions for different classes of resources.
+These types of policy exceptions in Guardrails are named [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy).
+Calculated polices enable you to implement business logic to create policy exceptions when designing your governance controls.
+Some typical examples of how to use calculated polices are:

+- Dynamic tagging of resources based on resource metadata.
+- Creating policy exceptions for different classes of resources.
+- Taking enforcement action for based on resource tags.

 This guide will walk you through a simple calculated policy based on resource tags.

 This is the seventh guide in the *Getting started with AWS* series.